Sacred Actions: Living the Wheel of the Year through Earth-Centered Sustainable Practices

-In June 2021, Sacred Actions: Living the Wheel of the Year through Earth-Centered Sustainable Practices will be available through Shiffer Publishing/Red Feather.
-I’m so excited to have this book out and share it with you!
+Sacred Actions: Living the Wheel of the Year through Earth-Centered Sustainable Practices is available through Red Feather Publishing.

 Check out the Facebook Live I did with Chris McClure from RedFeather!